 As the European Union is in the process of adopting a new legislative package entitled "Clean Energy for all Europeans", the completion of the single European market is in line with the implementation of the third legislative package adopted in 2009.
 The integration process that started more than twenty years ago with the initial directives opening up to competition has enabled a pan-european market to be built, which will provide greater efficiency in the management of supply systems for gas and electricity.
 The CRE was a pioneer in implementing the domestic energy market.
 For example, it organised the first electricity market coupling with Belgium and The Netherlands in 2007 and has driven the development of the Flow Based method since 2015 with Germany and the Benelux countries (CWE region).
-France was one of the first continental European countries to implementing European rules.
+France was one of the first continental European countries to implement entry-exit zones for its gas market.
+Today, it remains fully involved, with its fellow regulators, in drafting and implementing European rules.